Transamerica Redwood Park

 WORK Vintage

-A curated vintage shop on Grant Avenue in North Beach with balanced menswear and womenswear.
-Small, well-edited, and close to other Grant Avenue vintage shops.
+A small vintage shop on Grant Avenue in North Beach with menswear and womenswear.
+Close to other Grant Avenue vintage shops.

 Pearl Spa & Sauna

-A women-only Korean jimjilbang in Japantown with body scrubs, saunas, steam rooms, and hot tubs.
-The exfoliating body scrub is the reason to book.
+A women-only Korean spa in Japantown with body scrubs, saunas, steam rooms, and hot tubs.
+Open since 2016.
 Appointments only.

 Vacation

 A North Beach vintage shop on Grant Avenue with vintage t-shirts, shoes, jewelry, and designer pieces.
-Open daily until 8pm with a fun, wearable selection.
+Open daily until 8pm.

 Valencia Street Vintage

-A Mission vintage shop carrying both clothing and home goods: mid-century decor, vintage kitchenware, and wearable vintage at accessible prices.
+A Mission vintage shop with both clothing and home goods: mid-century decor, vintage kitchenware, and wearable vintage clothing.

 Relic Vintage

-A curated vintage shop at Haight and Ashbury with high-quality pieces from the 1920s through 1980s, with particular depth in the 40s, 50s, and 60s.
+A vintage shop at Haight and Ashbury with clothing from the 1920s through the 1980s and deeper inventory in the 40s and 50s.
 Open daily.

 ReLove

-A Polk Street shop mixing vintage clothing, designer resale, and independent labels.
-Curated and browsable, bridging the gap between thrift store and boutique.
+A Polk Street shop with vintage clothing, designer resale, and independent labels.
+Open Tuesday through Sunday.

 No Shop

-A well-curated vintage and designer shop on Valencia Street with a tight, intentional selection of clothing and shoes.
-Open daily in the Mission.
+A vintage and designer shop on Valencia Street in the Mission with clothing across genders and decades, plus shoes.
+Open daily.

 Alchemy Springs